 There’s something about the design of Stray that is nightmarish and almost dreamlike at the same time.
 Not only that, but the gameplay is also incredibly engaging, with fast-paced action sequences that make the protagonist cat look like an Assassin’s Creed character.
 If you want to know more, see our Stray Switch review.

 There you have it, our picks for the best single-player games you can play today.
-If you’re looking for something new to play on while you’re here, be sure to check out our guides to the best portable gaming consoles and the best Steam Deck alternatives, each with plenty of options to suit all budgets.
+If you’re still on the hunt for something new to play, we also have guides to the best FPS games, the best simulation games, and even the best multiplayer games if you get tired of going solo.